On this page

 Google ad ID and tracking

-As of April 1, 2022, Google allows users to opt out of Ad ID tracking.
+As of April 1, 2022, Google lets users opt out of Ad ID tracking.
 Ad ID may return null or error.
-You can use am alternative ID called App Set ID, which is unique to every app install on a device.
-Learn more.
+You can use an alternative ID called App Set ID, which is unique to every app install on a device.
+For details, refer to Google's Ad ID announcement.

 1. Add play-services-ads-identifier as a dependency.

-If you use Google Mobile Ads SDK version 17.0.0 or higher, you need to add AD_MANAGER_APP to AndroidManifest.xml.
+If you use Google Mobile Ads SDK version 17.0.0 or higher, add AD_MANAGER_APP to AndroidManifest.xml.

 Amplitude Android SDK uses Java Reflection to use classes in Google Play Services.
 For Amplitude SDKs to work in your Android application, add these exceptions to proguard.pro for the classes from play-services-ads.

-When apps update their target to Android 13 or above will need to declare a Google Play services normal permission in the manifest file as follows if you are trying to use the ADID as a deviceId:
+When you update your app's target to Android 13 or above, declare a Google Play services normal permission in the manifest file as follows if you want to use the ADID as a deviceId:

 Set advertising ID as device ID